slavitto/get-test/README.md

 # get-test
 This application is a prototype of bug tracking system for software testing.
-The app is developed using ColdFusion/CFML and MySQL database and ready to deploy with ColdFusion server.
+The app is developed using ColdFusion/CFML and MySQL database and ready to deploy with the ColdFusion server.
 All features listed in the task specification are working, but some important things still have to be done - see "Features" section.

 ## Installation
 ### Requirements